ramital/SecureStorage/README.md

 - Responsive layout optimized for tablets and desktops
 - Seamless JWT authentication and OpenFGA-based authorization

-**Use Case:** A rural clinic uses this UI to manage encrypted PHI, allowing clinicians to retrieve records by category (e.g., medical history, biometric data) while keeping access tightly controlled and auditable.
+**Use Case:** A rural clinic uses this UI to manage encrypted PHI, allowing clinicians to retrieve records by category (e.g., medical history, insurance data...) while keeping access tightly controlled and auditable.

 ## 📁 System Architecture & Docs